a-arya1/asl-sign-language-app/README.md

 ## Known Limitations

 - **E / S / C and M / N confusion** — these letters look very similar as static poses.
 Recording personal training data for these letters helps most.
-- **J and Z not supported** — these require motion and cannot be recognized by a single-frame model.
+- **J and Z not the best** — these require motion and cannot be recognized by a single-frame model.
 - **Lighting sensitivity** — the model was trained on studio images.
 Poor webcam lighting will lower confidence.
 Collecting personal data in your normal environment helps.

 ---